KarlJoad/karljoad/README.md

 # Hey!

-I am a 2nd year PhD student in Northwestern University's Computer Engineering department.
+I am a 3rd year PhD candidate in Northwestern University's Computer Engineering department.

 My primary interests lie in further blurring the hardware/software interface by co-designing each of them for the other.
 In practice, this means I